codeforkansascity/api-examples/notes.md

     git clone git@github.com:zmon/my-map-doc.git

-You should endup with a directory called _my-map-doc_
+You should endup with a directory called *my-map*